deinstapel/cpupower/README.md

 > So for the line `$ echo Hello world` you would type `echo Hello world` into your terminal and hit enter.

 > Info: The `#` at the beginning of a line means that this line must be run with `root` privileges (the name of the administrator account on Linux systems).
-> So for the line `# dnf update` you would then e.g. run `sudo dnf update` in you terminal if your system uses `sudo`.
+> So for the line `# dnf update` you would then e.g. run `sudo dnf update` in your terminal if your system uses `sudo`.
 Your system is most likely using `sudo` and if not you would know it.

 ---